hunterloftis/heroku-node-errcodes/h10/readme.md

 To try to start your app, Heroku first looks for a Procfile, which doesn't exist here.
 Then, it checks for a `start` script in package.json, which also doesn't exist.
-Finally, it tries to run the default start script, which is `node server.js`, which fails.
+Finally, it tries to run the default start script, which is `node server.js`, which fails because there's no server.js file.

 Having been unable to start the app, Heroku logs an H10 error.